vrillusions/notifo-imap-listener/README.markdown

 ## Requirements

-- Python 2.6 (May work with 2.5 but development is done on 2.6)
+- Python 2.x (May work with 2.5 but development is done on 2.6)
 - An email that receives incoming messages
 - An account on http://notifo.com

 ## Usage

-Please note that durring development some options may not actually do anything.
+Please note that during development some options may not actually do anything.

 - Create an email that will be the listener
 - Copy config.ini.sample to config.ini and edit with connection info